utexas-public-history/tower/_posts/2016-05-01-12-carbajal-choose-to-remember.md

 ---
 layout: post
-title: 'I Choose to Remember; I Need to Forget: Memorialization and Healing from a Moment of Violence on a University Campus'
+title: 'I Choose to Remember;<br />I Need to Forget'
+subtitle: Memorialization and Healing from a Moment of Violence on a University Campus'
 author: Itza Carbajal
 permalink: /i-choose-to-remember
 banner: /images/posts/carbajal/banner.jpg